-33. Verify that the specified time interval has elapsed since completing collection of the second set of SUMMATM samples.
-34. Repeat Steps 17 through 30 to collect the optional third set of SUMMATM samples.
+- A.33.
+Verify that the specified time interval has elapsed since completing collection of the second set of SUMMATM samples. - A.34.
+Repeat Steps A.17 through A.30 to collect the optional third set of SUMMATM samples.

-10.2 FIELD COMBUSTIBLE GAS LEVEL MEASUREMENTS
+11.2 FIELD COMBUSTIBLE GAS LEVEL MEASUREMENTS

-Ammonia concentration, organic vapor and combustible gas levels in tank headspace shall be measured after purging the sample line with headspace gas.
-The instruments listed in Table 3-1 shall be calibrated and operated in accordance with the operating manuals by qualified personnel.
-The data shall be recorded as directed in field work packages.
+Ammonia, organic vapor, and combustible gas concentrations in the headspace of a catch tank shall be measured.
+The hand-held measurement instruments listed in Table 3-1 shall be calibrated and operated in accordance with the operating manuals by qualified personnel.
+Three measurements each for ammonia, organic vapor, and combustible gas levels shall be obtained according to the following procedure: